-Luckily, there are several useful options available to save for long-term goals like buying a house and short-term goals like funding your next vacation.
-Both certificates of deposit (CDs) and savings accounts offer a safe place to store your funds until you need it.
-But they both come with pros and cons.
-Understanding the differences can help you determine what the best option is for your goals.
+There are several useful options available to save for long-term goals like buying a house and short-term goals like funding your next vacation.
+Both certificates of deposit (CDs) and savings accounts offer a safe place to store your money until you need it.
+But each has pros and cons.
+Understanding the differences can help you determine which one is the better option for your goals.

 Let’s take a closer look at the differences between CDs and savings accounts.

 What is a certificate of deposit?

 As long as you open a CD with an insured bank or credit union, your funds will be safe.
-Look for banks insured by the Federal Deposit Insurance Corp. banks and National Credit Union Administration credit unions.
-These entities will protect up to $250,000 per depositor, per institution, per ownership category.
+Look for banks insured by the Federal Deposit Insurance Corp. and credit unions insured by the National Credit Union Share Insurance Fund.
+These entities will protect up to $250,000 per depositor, per insured institution, per ownership category.

 What is a savings account?

 A savings account is a standard type of account offered by banks and credit unions.
 These accounts typically offer interest, allowing you to earn a return on your savings.
 Savings accounts are also federally insured up to $250,000, making them an equally safe place to stash your cash.

 Although some of the best savings accounts offer a competitive APY, not all do.
-If you’re looking to earn a better return on your savings, then consider a high-yield savings account.
-With that option, you’ll still be able to get access to your money six times per month but with a better rate of return.
+If you’re looking to earn a better return on your savings, consider a high-yield savings account at an online bank.
+Online banks have much lower overheard costs than brick-and-mortar banks, so they can offer more competitive yields on their deposit products.

 When to use a CD instead of a savings account

 A CD is a low-risk option that can provide a solid boost to your savings.
-The guaranteed fixed rate of return can be an attractive feature for many savers.
-You’ll know exactly what you’ll be earning on your savings for a specific term, whether it’s six months or five years.
+The fixed rate of return is an attractive feature for many savers.
+You can know exactly how much interest you will earn on your savings during the term, whether it’s six months or five years.

-With this structured savings plan, you can save for longer-term goals.
-For example, let’s say you want to buy a house in five years and plan to put down a sizable down payment.
-You can stash your funds in a five-year CD for a guaranteed return on those funds.
-At the end of the term, you can use the money plus the interest it earned as a part of your down payment.
+With this structured savings tool, you can save for longer-term goals.
+For example, let’s say you want to buy a house in five years and put down a big down payment.
+You can stash your funds in a five-year CD for a guaranteed return.
+At the end of the term, you can put the money, plus the interest it earned, toward your down payment.